cellml/libcellml/docs/tutorials/tutorial1/tutorial1_cpp.rst

 ..  _tutorial1_cpp:

 =============================================================
-Tutorial 1 C++ instructions: Reading and writing CellML files
+Tutorial 1 C++: Reading and writing CellML files
 =============================================================

 For overview, please see the :ref:`Tutorial 1 overview page<tutorial1>`.